 Growing up in a Hindu household meant observing all kinds of Hindu festivals.
 One of the religious festivals that the Hindus celebrate is called “Navratri”.
 Translated it means 9 nights.
 Hindus tend to “fast” for 8 days and on the 9th day they celebrate by feeding young kids and breaking their fasts.
 On the 10th day, they celebrate by burning an effigy of “Rawan”.

-Fasting during these 8 days means keeping away from all kinds of grains, legumes, alcohol, etc. During this time, these patties are very popular, since they have all kinds of things that people are allowed to consume.
+Fasting during these 8 days means keeping away from all kinds of grains, legumes, alcohol, etc. During this time, these patties, known as Sabudana Tikki are very popular, since they have all kinds of things that people are allowed to consume.